 - A delicious holiday twist on a classic cookie.
 If a gingerbread cookie and a snickerdoodle had a baby, this would be it.
 They’re perfectly spiced with that signature snickerdoodle crackle.
 What’s not to love?

 - Made with brown butter for an added depth of flavor.
 Brown butter makes everything better and these gingerbread snickerdoodles are no exception!
+If you need a little help in the brown butter department, check out this post.

 These cookies are a cinch to make with just a handful of simple ingredients.
 Here’s your shopping list: